 - 2.1 We have used 20km from the District boundary as an initial area of search (20km providing a reasonable area of search within which policies could reasonably be considered to generate measurable effects).
-This same area of search was used in the HRA that accompanied the Issues and Options and was also used in the Core Strategy HRA in 2012 and Site Allocations Document HRA in 2018. - 2.2 European sites within 20km are shown in Map 1 (SACs) and Map 2 (Ramsar sites).
+This same area of search was used in the HRA that accompanied the previous iterations of the HRA was also used in the Core Strategy HRA in 2012 and Site Allocations Document HRA in 2018.
+Air quality impacts at plan level are typically considered to relate to a 10km distance (Chapman & Kite, 2021) while generic analysis of Footprint Ecology visitor data to countryside sites in the UK (Weitowitz et al., 2019) indicates that the majority of visitors originate within a 12.6km radius.
+The choice of 20km is therefore precautionary. - 2.2 European sites within 20km are shown in Map 1 (SACs) and Map 2 (Ramsar sites).
 There are no SPA sites within 20km.
 It can be seen that the only European site that is within the District Boundary is the Mottey Meadows SAC, while Cannock Chase SAC abuts the boundary.
 There are a further 4 European sites within the 20km radius.
 There are 2 Ramsar sites within 20km.
 European sites within 20km are listed in Table 1.